-This is all about your team, your Management, your staff members, their positions, skills, expertise, points of difference.
+This is all about your team, your Management, your staff members, their positions, skills, expertise, and points of difference.

 10. What will keep everyone playing and happy in the sandbox?

-It’s important to understand staff motivation, future development, succession planning etc.
+It’s important to understand staff motivation, future development, succession planning, etc.

-Remember a strategic business, branding and marketing plan is not static, it is very forever being adjusted (only if need be).
-Track, measure, adapt and tweak and you will be well on your way to achieving your goals.
+Remember a strategic business, branding, and marketing plan is not static, it is very forever being adjusted (only if need be).
+Track, measure, adapt, and tweak and you will be well on your way to achieving your goals.